Skip to main content

 2. Create a custom button that references your Visualforce page.

-Here’s how that action shows up in Lightning Experience.
+Here’s how mass actions show up in Lightning Experience.

 As you can see from our examples, Salesforce has a great set of features that allow you to migrate your JavaScript button functionality and move to Lightning Experience.

-You probably noticed Lightning actions in the list of programmatic solutions as a common replacement for many of the JavaScript button use cases.
-Lightning actions are easy to build, because they’re based on the quick action framework.
-You set them up similar to Visualforce quick actions.
-We’ll cover Lightning actions more in depth next.
+You probably noticed Lightning web component actions in the list of programmatic solutions as a common replacement for many of the JavaScript button use cases.
+Lightning web component actions are easy to build, because they’re based on the quick action framework.
+We cover Lightning web component actions more in depth next.